singlestore-labs/singlestoredb-laravel-driver/README.md

 ### Global Temporary Tables

-To create a [global temporary table](https://docs.singlestore.com/managed-service/en/reference/sql-reference/data-definition-language-ddl/create-table.html), you may use the `global` method on the table.
+To create a [global temporary table], you may use the `global` method on the table.

 ```php
 Schema::create('table', function (Blueprint $table) {